Overv/VulkanTutorial/en/07_Depth_buffering.md

 renderPassInfo.pDependencies = &dependency;
 ```

-Next, update the `VkRenderPassCreateInfo` struct to refer to both
+Next, update the `VkSubpassDependency` struct to refer to both
 attachments.

 ```c++